SAP/cloud-sdk/STYLEGUIDE.md

 # Language and Style

-## Active and Passive Voice
+## Use Active Voice Over Passive

 In general, use active voice instead of passive voice.

-### Exceptions
+## Exceptions: Use Passive Voice

-In certain cases, it's okay to use passive voice
+In certain cases, it's okay to use passive voice:

-- To emphasize an object over an action.
+- To emphasize an object over an action
-- To de-emphasize a subject or actor.
+- To de-emphasize a subject or actor
-- If the reader does not need to know who's responsible for the action.
+- When the reader does not need to know who's responsible for the action

+❌ We removed a bit more than 100 deprecated methods.

 ✅ More than 100 deprecated methods have been removed.

-❌ We removed a bit more than 100 deprecated methods.

-## Pronouns

-### First Person
+## First Person

-Avoid using we, us, our, ours and I.
+In general, use second person rather than first person — you instead of we.

+### Avoid Using `We`

+❌ We do not guarantee any API compatibility for future updates

 ✅ The SAP Cloud SDK does not guarantee any API compatibility for future updates

-❌ We do not guarantee any API compatibility for future updates
+### Avoid Using `Our`

+❌ Check out our ETag section for more information.

+✅ Check out the ETag section for more information.

+### Exception: The Questions in FAQs

+✅ We are happy to review and incorporate contributions.

-### Second Person
+## Second Person

-Use you instead of we.
+### Use the Imperative Form in Instructions

 When telling the reader to do something, use the imperative (implicit you).
-Avoid your.

-✅ Create an Ingress to make the application available from outside the cluster.

-❌ To make your application available from outside the cluster we will create an Ingress.
+❌ You will need to create a simple application that uses the approuter

 ✅ Create a simple application that uses the approuter

-❌ You will need to create a simple application that uses the approuter
+### Avoid Using `Your`

+❌ Deploy your application as usual by running the command:

+✅ Deploy the application as usual by running the command:

+### Don't Use `We` or `Our` When Addressing the Reader(You)

+Either try to change to second person or use the imperative form.

+❌ Now that we have defined our destinations, we need to make sure that they are available in our process.

+✅ Now that the destinations are defined, make sure that they are available in the process.

 ## Politeness

+### Don’t Use `Please` in Instructions

 Be polite, but using please in a set of instructions is overdoing the politeness.

-- Don't use please when explaining a procedure, even when explaining a difficult task.
+Don't use please when explaining a procedure, even when explaining a difficult task.

-- Don't use the phrase **Please note**
+❌ Please make sure the mail destination is configured correctly

+✅ Make sure the mail destination is configured correctly

+### Don't Use the Phrase `Please Note`

 ❌ Please note that the `CUSTOMER_NAME` and `CUSTOMER_ACCOUNT_GROUP` are properties of the entity

+✅ Note that the `CUSTOMER_NAME` and `CUSTOMER_ACCOUNT_GROUP` are properties of the entity

-Use 'please' only when asking for permission or forgiveness.
+### Use `Please` Only for Permission or Forgiveness

-For example, when what you're asking for:
+Use 'please' only when what you're asking for:

 - benefits us
 - inconveniences a reader